-You need to establish that all agents included in the negotiation have equal rights and they are all in the same position.
-The minute you let go of this opportunity, you will have fallen behind and you will be on a difficult position that might prevent you from negotiating successfully.
+You need to establish that all agents included in the negotiation have equal rights, and they are all in the same position.
+The minute you let go of this opportunity, you will have fallen behind, and you will be in a difficult position that might prevent you from negotiating successfully.

 06Talk, Talk and Talk, but Listen

 Communication is a key characteristic that good negotiators have.
 Maintain communication channels opened and always provide different ways to communicate.
 Nowadays, there are multiple ways to communicate with the project stakeholders and be sure to include all authorized representatives in your communication.
 However, don't try talking useless points, have a plan a stick to it.